plengxvi/plengxvi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm *April*, an aspiring data analyst with a passion for turning raw data into meaningful insights.
+I'm *April*, an aspiring machine-learning expert with a passion for turning raw data into meaningful insights.
 I am eager to embark on a career where I can apply my analytical skills to drive data-informed decisions.
 I thrive on challenges and am dedicated to continuously expanding my knowledge in the dynamic world of data analysis.
 With a keen eye for detail and a drive for excellence, I am excited to contribute my enthusiasm and fresh perspective to your team as an entry-level data analyst.
 Let's unlock the power of data together!

 🔭 I’m currently working on exploring and experimenting with various machine learning concepts, eager to delve into this exciting field.
 🌱 I'm presently acquiring knowledge in Natural Language Processing, Large Language Models, and Deep Learning in addition to other Machine Learning principles.